 Cross the small stream by stepping on any trees that span across it.
 There will be a hill in front of you at this point.
 Start bushwhacking upwards and slightly to your left (stay on the Thunderegg Creek side of the hill).
 You are aiming to get diagonally to the top of this hill, but not right away.
 Once you reach the top of the hill, there is some more bushwhacking, but you may find reprieve on the right (north), steeper side of the ridge if you find the animal trail.
 Either way, continue up the ridge until you leave the bushes and can see above you again.

 From near the top of this ridge where the bushes start again, you want to descend to the dry stream bed.
 You should be able to see the stream bed meandering up into the alpine.
 Descend from the ridge to a point where you can see the dry stream bed.
 Don't worry if you have to bushwhack for a few meters up the stream bed, as it is much easier than what you just came through.
-Follow the dry stream bed all the way up into the alpine.
+It will soon open up into a wide, gravel creek bed.
+Follow the dry creek bed all the way up into the alpine.

 If you are spending a night or two (recommended) up here, there are plenty of good camping spots up in the alpine at the top of the dry stream bed.
 Water is available a short walk to the north, where you can descend the moraine to a stream.